geotribu/english-blog/content/posts/2025-04-18_official-qgis-server-docker-image.md

 ![logo nginx](https://cdn.geotribu.fr/img/logos-icones/logiciels_librairies/nginx.svg){: .img-thumbnail-left }

-The NGINX web server configuration is deployed by replacing the default configuration file `/etc/nginx/nginx.conf`:
+The NGINX web server is configured by substituting its default configuration file `/etc/nginx/nginx.conf` with a customized one to ensure that the server behaves as desired.

 ```bash title="Displaying the contents of the NGINX configuration file"
 $ docker run -it qgis/qgis-server:ltr cat /etc/nginx/nginx.conf